marzeq/miniproxy/README.md

 MiniProxy is a minimalistic HTTP reverse proxy written in Go.
 It also supports serving static files.

 It's main goal is to be extremely simple, simpler than even Caddy, not to mention Nginx.
-It has no fancy features, no certbot integration, no fancy load balancing, no authentication, nothing, just the bare minimum to get the job done.
+It has no fancy features, just the bare minimum to get the job done.

-I recognise TLS might be important to you, I'm planning to add it in the future, but for now, you can use something like a Clourflare proxy in front of it and that gets you TLS as an added bonus to the main benefits of using Cloudflare.

 #### The whys